aws-amplify/amplify-js/.changeset/context-migration.md

 Compatibility surface and version guidance:

+- Resources config is now deep-frozen after `Amplify.configure()` and `createAmplifyContext()` (previously frozen only at the top level).
+Code that mutated a nested config field post-configure — always unsupported — now throws in strict mode instead of silently succeeding.

 - Deprecated `AmplifyServer` type aliases (`Context`, `ContextSpec`, `ContextToken`, `RunOperationWithContext`) and functional `createAmplifyServerContext` / `getAmplifyServerContext` / `destroyAmplifyServerContext` shims are restored on the